AdobeDocs/target.pt-BR/help/main/c-experiences/c-manage-content/create-json-offer.md

 }
 ```

-A matriz de ações terá essa estrutura:
+A matriz de ações tem esta estrutura:

 ```json
 [